Techsters split two games in first day of tournament

 Montgomery led the Ladies to the program’s first winning season in 13 years in 2004 and a program record-tying 36 victories as Centenary captured the Mid-Continent Conference Tournament championship and advanced to the school’s first ever NCAA Tournament.
 Centenary led top-ranked Arizona late in the game before eventually falling 2-1 to the Wildcats.

 Following Centenary’s decision to drop down to Division III, Montgomery coached the Ladies in 2009 and then accepted the head coaching position at Northern Colorado where he led the program to back-to-back second place finishes in the Pacific Coast Softball Conference Mountain Division (2nd place) each season while being named the PCSC Mountain Division Coach of the Year in 2011.
-The 2012 team won a school record 25 games and broke 21 school records, including wins, batting average and extra base hits.
+The 2012 team won a school record 25 games and broke 21 school records.

-Montgomery’s teams have also been highly successful away from the softball diamond as each one of them has registered a team grade point average above 3.0 for the past 10 years.
+Montgomery’s teams have always been highly successful away from the softball diamond as each one of them has registered a team grade point average above 3.0 for the past 15 years.
 His 2001 team at Georgetown College posted a cumulative GPA that ranked in the top 10 of the National Fastpitch Coaches Association All-Academic Teams.
 His Northern Colorado team in 2012 finished ranked No. 2 in the country in team GPA.

 He earned his bachelor’s degree from Eastern Kentucky in 1992 and his master’s degree from Georgetown College in 2000.